This page describes different resource configurations for running Lumerical FDTD simulations for different use cases.

 threads * processes * capacity <= enabled CPU cores

-- Try to test with different (processes * capacity) combination for optimum performance.
+- Try to test with different (processes * capacity) combinations for optimum performance.

-TIP: See concurrent computing for details on running simulations concurrently on multiple machines or remote cluster.
+TIP: See concurrent computing for details on running simulations concurrently on multiple machines or remote clusters.

 Distributed resource configuration

 Simulations that require large amounts of memory can be distributed across several nodes of a cluster or cloud platform.
 See distributed computing for details.